 Sunflowers were one of the important crops grown in Native American gardens.
 Some people call sunflowers the "fourth sister," in reference to the Three Sisters corn, bean, and squash, but this is a recent appellation as far as we know, and we're not aware of any legends or oral traditions referring to sunflowers this way.
 Sunflower seeds were an important food crop and source of oil for cooking and cosmetics, and different sunflower varieties were cultivated to produce purple and yellow dyes.
 Sunflower oil was also believed to treat skin ailments, and sunflowers had a variety of medicine uses in different tribes.
 Some Native people also saw sunflowers as a symbol of courage, so that warriors would carry sunflower cakes to battle with them or a hunter would sprinkle sunflower powder on his clothing to keep his spirit up.

-Native Americans Abenaki Native Native Indian name meanings Cherokee food Native Indians jewelry
+Native Americans Native Indian name meanings Kennebec Cherokee food Native Indians jewelry

 Would you like to help support our organization's work with endangered American Indian languages?